AnggaR96s/Reforestation/README.md

-## Why did the coffee file a police report?
-It got mugged.
+## How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.